kabelwerk/sdk-js/docs/rooms.md

 ## List of methods

 -   **`room.archive(until)`** → Marks the room as archived.
-If the optional parameter `until` is specified (it should be a Date object), the room will be automatically un-archived at that point in time; the default value is `null`, meaning that the room will not automatically move out of the archive.
+If the optional parameter `until` is specified (as a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance), the room will be automatically un-archived at that point in time; the default value is `null`, meaning that the room will not automatically move out of the archive.
 Returns a Promise.
 This method is only available on the hub side.
 -   **`room.connect()`** → Establishes connection to the server.
 Usually all event listeners should be already attached when this method is invoked.
+-   **`room.deleteMessage(messageId)`** → Deletes a message from the room.
+The message must have been posted by the connected user — users can only delete their own messages.
+Returns a Promise which resolves into the deleted [message](./messages.md).
 -   **`room.disconnect()`** → Removes all previously attached event listeners and closes the connection to the server.
 -   **`room.getAttributes()`** → Returns the room's custom attributes.
 -   **`room.getHubUser()`** → Returns the hub user who is assigned to this room, as an `{ id, key, name }` object.
 Returns `null` if there is no hub user assigned to this room.
 This method is only available on the hub side.